Frequently Asked Questions

 Hoops, Rings and Grow Throughs: Circular supports for single plants or groups of herbaceous perennials.

-Hurdles and Fences: Low metal panels ideal for border plants.
+Hurdles, Fences and Edging Hoops: Low metal panels ideal for border plants.

 Obelisks and Towers: Tall, structured supports perfect for climbing plants.

-Stakes and Canes: Decorative vertical supports for specimen plants.
+Stakes, Canes and Stem Supports: Decorative vertical supports for specimen plants.

 All our supports are made from solid mild steel for long-lasting strength and durability.